The School of Architecture at the University of Texas - Austin offers two master’s-level programs and two doctoral-level programs:

 *** The length of time required to complete a dissertation varies according to individual situations.
 In principle, the scope of the dissertation should be such that it can be researched and written in two to three years of steady work.

 The program leading to the Ph.D. in the area of Historic Preservation and Community and Regional Planning builds on the M.S.H.P. degree and provides students with advanced training to prepare them to teach and to conduct research at the highest level.
-Students who have completed a Master's degree must apply for continuation to the Ph.D.
+Students who have completed a Master's degree must apply for a continuation of the Ph.D.
 The student must accumulate a minimum of 51 total hours of graduate credit (21 hours beyond the M.S.H.P. degree) as part of the doctoral degree program in planning.
 These 51 hours must be distributed as follows, subject to the approval of the Graduate Studies Committee:

 - Required courses: 9 hours